sk0x1234/X86-Learning/README.md

 Using Yasm ,  Focusing on Intel syntax

 Sometime good old ATT ,with GAS, inline Assembly

+GDB is goto debugger.